matm/jQuery-File-Upload-Wiki/API.md

 });
 ```

-The second way of using them is by by binding event listeners to the widget element:
+The second way of using them is by binding event listeners to the widget element:

 ```js
 $('#fileupload')